HangfireIO/Hangfire.Autofac/README.md

 GlobalConfiguration.Configuration.UseAutofacActivator(builder.Build());
 ```

-After invoking the `UseAutofacActivator` method, Autofac-based implementation of the `JobActivator` class will be used to resolve job class instances during the background job processing.
+After invoking the `UseAutofacActivator` method, Autofac-based implementation of the `JobActivator` class will be used to resolve job type instances during the background job processing.

 ### Shared Components